-Figure 4 shows the resulting image and received level plots, function of time and angle of arrival.
-The Ø4m-32- sensor-antenna forms 32 beams in azimuth, the levels of which are represented.
-The image colorbar is adjusted so that only levels between ambient noise level + 6 dB are displayed.
-This adjusted contrast allows clear highlight of the silent whale response to the others clicks at 330°.
+Figure 5 shows the resulting image and received level plots as a function of time and angle of arrival.
+The 4 metre diameter, 32-sensor antenna (Fig. 3) forms 32 beams in azimuth, the levels of which are represented.
+The image grayscale is adjusted so that only levels between ambient noise level + 6 dB are displayed.
+This adjusted contrast allows clear highlight of the silent whale response to the other clicks at 330°.
 A projection of the cumulated result over the 25 second period is plotted below the image.
-Beams are affected by the direct and reverberated paths taken from the vocal whales clicks directly to the buoy (all over 70dB)
+Beams are affected by the direct and reverberated paths taken from the vocal whales clicks directly to the buoy (all over 70 dB).

-Figure 4.
-Expected Signal Levels (dB) from a 10-15m whale in a 3D plane, 500m from receiver, illuminated by 8 Sperm whales with random position & heading - BW = 1-10kHz, SL=220dB, DI=15dB
+Fig. 5.
+Expected Signal Levels (dB) from a 10-15 m whale in a 3D plane, 500 m from receiver, illuminated by 8 Sperm whales with random position & heading - BW = 1-10 kHz, SL=220 dB, DI=15 dB